awsdocs/amazon-fsx-lustre-user-guide/doc_source/getting-started-step4.md

    1. For **Actions**, choose **Delete file system**\.

-   1. In the dialog box that appears, confirm that you want to delete your file system, and choose **Delete file system**\.
+   1. In the dialog box that appears, choose if you want to take a final backup of the file system\.
+Then provide the file system ID to confirm the deletion\.
+Choose **Delete file system**\.

 1. If you created an Amazon S3 bucket for this exercise, and if you don't want to preserve the data you exported, you can now delete it\.
-For more information, see [How Do I Delete an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-bucket.html) in the *Amazon Simple Storage Service Console User Guide\.*
+For more information, see [Deleting a bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-bucket.html) in the *Amazon Simple Storage Service User Guide\.*